ftagliaca/connect4/README.md

 2. Set up a virtual environment (optional)

-   This project uses python 3.10, you can create a virtual environment using venv, virtualenv, or anaconda (not recommended).
+   This project uses python 3.10, you can create and activate a virtual environment using venv, virtualenv, or anaconda (not recommended).

    `virtualenv -p python3.10 venv`

+   `source venv/bin/activate`

 3. Install the required packages